MicrosoftDocs/query-docs/query-languages/dax/calendarauto-function-dax.md

 `CALENDARAUTO()` will return all dates between January 1, 2010 and December 31, 2011.

-`CALENDARAUTO(3)` will return all dates between March 1, 2010 and February 31, 2012.
+`CALENDARAUTO(3)` will return all dates between March 1, 2010 and March 31, 2012.